 What is the cost of the food we eat?
 What is the value of the sustainable products and practices in the food sector?
-Here cost doesn't mean just the price at the market or the supermarket.
-It also means the costs of climate change, ecological dead zones from nitrogen run-off, air pollution, water scarcity, rural poverty and preventable death and disease from obesity, diabetes, hunger and stunting.
-These costs are incurred through the production, processing and consumption of the food we eat.
-These costs aren't included at the cash register, but they are being paid nonetheless.
+Here cost means more than the price at the market or the supermarket.
+It also means the costs of climate change, ecological dead zones from nitrogen run-off, air pollution, water scarcity, rural poverty and preventable death and disease from obesity, diabetes, hunger, and stunting.
+These costs are incurred through the production, processing, and consumption of the food we eat.
+These costs are not included at the cash register, but they are being paid nonetheless.
 We pay for them, both directly and indirectly, through health costs, social costs, lost productivity, lost quality of life, conflict, and increasing scarcity.

-Yet, it is food that provides us with the calories and nutrition we need, connects culture, brings family and friends together, delights us with taste and much more.
+Yet, it is food that provides us with the essential calories and nutrition we need, connects cultures, brings family and friends together, delights us with taste and much more.
 The decreasing cost of food has allowed money left over in household budgets to be spent on other needs and activities, further increasing value.
 So how do we balance these short-term and private values with the longer-term and externalised costs taking their toll on nature, the communities of workers producing and processing food, human health, and more?

 The costing of carbon describes how activity, measured by carbon footprints, is translated into a monetary estimate of the cost of carbon production.
-We produce too much carbon and putting a cost on it enables the introduction of incentives and encouragement to reduce our footprint.
+We produce too much carbon and putting a cost on it enables measures and incentives to reduce footprint.

-This report examines food impact costing, and whether the way that carbon is costed in terms of social and abatement costs can be adjusted to estimate the longer-term and externalised costs of food production, processing and consumption.
+This report examines food impact costing, and whether the way that carbon is costed in terms of social and abatement costs can be adjusted to estimate the longer-term and externalised costs of food production, processing, and consumption.
 Social costs are the damage that would result from producing the footprint.
-Abatement costs are the cost to reduce the footprint.
-The conclusion overall is that social and abatement costing can be adjusted to food, but that the food context has some considerable complications, which also suggests the need for co-ordinated responses.
+Abatement costs are the costs to reduce the footprint.
+The conclusion overall is that social and abatement costing can be adjusted to food's impact, but that there are some considerable complications and the need for co-ordinated effort.